Team-Topaz/Cookbook/Entrees/Tikka Masala.md

 Ryan's Tikka Masala
 =======================================
 Okay, so it's a rough draft.
-It was better the last time, and I'm working on it, OK?
+It was better the last time, and I'm working on it.
+Sometimes you just get lucky once and not the next time, which is frustrating!

 Ingredients
 -----------
-* 2tbsp curry powder
+* 2 tbsp curry powder
 * 1 tsp garlic powder
 * 1 tsp cinnamon
 * 1 tbsp salt